rawfunkmaharishi/rawfunkmaharishi.github.io/blog/_posts/2015-01-19-linking-data.md

     </script>
 {% endraw %}

 which neatly describes the event.
-I [cargo-culted](http://en.wikipedia.org/wiki/Cargo_cult) a most of this directly from [here](https://support.google.com/webmasters/answer/4620133?hl=en), but as far as I can tell, it's valid.
+I [cargo-culted](http://en.wikipedia.org/wiki/Cargo_cult) most of this directly from [here](https://support.google.com/webmasters/answer/4620133?hl=en), but as far as I can tell, it's valid.

 ##Constructing the JSON blocks